BitcoinDesign/Guide/guide/glossary.md

 ## Output
 The opposite of an input, an output is when an address sends bitcoin to another address.
 Transactions can include multiple outputs.

+## Output script descriptor

+A small piece of data that has all the information needed to generate a specific set of addresses or keys.
+Bundling this data in a standardized format has several benefits.
+It is harder to forget important configuration details, and it is more efficient than transmitting a long list of addresses or keys.

+{% include picture.html
+   image = "/assets/images/guide/glossary/descriptors.jpg"
+   retina = "/assets/images/guide/glossary/descriptors@2x.jpg"
+   mobile = "/assets/images/guide/glossary/descriptors-mobile.jpg"
+   mobileRetina = "/assets/images/glossary/descriptors-mobile@2x.jpg"
+   alt-text = ""
+   width = 1600
+   height = 400
+%}

 ## Private key
 Every bitcoin address has a public key and a corresponding private key, together they are called a keypair.
 If you have access to both the public and private key, you effectively control the funds in the address.
 As with HD Wallets there are also keypairs that control *branches* in the hierarchical tree of the wallet, and at the very top is the extended keypair (x-pub and x-prv for short) that control all the addresses in the wallet.